-The first is related to disturbances that may come from other people - friends and family, especially those who live in the same house and have physical access to you, which can become a source of disturbance for your learning process.
+The first is related to disturbances that may come following other people's actions - friends and family, especially those who live with you in the same house and have direct access to you.
+They can become a source of disturbance for your learning process.

-The four walls serving as your physical learning environment will make them think twice before disturbing you.
+The four walls that serve as your physical learning environment will make them think twice before disturbing you.

 First and foremost, you must understand that the four-wall concept is not a recommendation - There is no other way.
 Brick and mortar are required.

-So please, don't make the common mistake and think that if you put a chair and a table in an empty corner space within your house (say a particular hallway) - it counts as if you have created a legitimate learning room.
-Because you haven't.
+So please, don't make the common mistake of thinking that putting a chair and a table in an empty house corner/space (say a particular hallway) - would count as if you have created a legitimate learning room - Because you haven't.

 The room must be - a room! - Closed one.
-Because that's the only way you can enjoy the many "benefits" such as physical isolation he can provide you.
-Mainly in isolating yourself from distractions and creating a vibe of concentration and efficiency, Which will inevitably help you learn better.
+Since that's the only way you can enjoy the many "benefits" such as physical isolation, he can provide you with.
+Mainly in separating yourself from distractions and creating a 'concentration vibe,' Which will inevitably help you learn better.

-A warehouse/parking etc., are also appropriate options if your house lacks such an interior space.
+A warehouse/Closed parking, etc., are also appropriate options if your house lacks such an interior space.

 Now, regarding the accessories and design of the space in question.
 Well, you should stick to the old rule - keep it simple!

-In this excellent article, you can read more about how Decorating Your Room Make You Study Better.
+In this excellent article, you can read more about how decorating your room improves your study.
 Please do yourself a favor and read it thoroughly.

 Although it is commonly thought that a learning atmosphere must be severe and strict, Don't be afraid to put some "fun and light" learning accessories if they help you study more effectively.
 After all, we are all human in the end.